-- 15.4.1 Employees who are required to use their personal vehicles in order to carry out their regular duties or other Board business shall be reimbursed in accordance with Board policy for exempt staff but at no time shall it be less than fifty-two cents (\$0.52) per kilometer.
+- 15.4.1 Employees who are required to use their personal vehicles in order to carry out their regular duties or other Board business shall be reimbursed in accordance with Board policy at the reasonable per kilometer allowance prescribed by the Canada Revenue Agency (CRA).
 This includes travel on Board business between work sites as required on a regular basis.
-Mileage reimbursement is not intended for employees who have posted to more than one (1) site as opposed to positions that encompass more than one (1) site. - 15.4.2 Any employee who is required to use their personal vehicle for official Board business as a consequence of their work assignment is solely responsible for determining and maintaining proper insurance coverage. - 15.4.3 Where an employee so uses their own vehicle that employee shall be covered by a blanket insurance policy as negotiated by the Board with I.C.B.C. to supplement their liability insurance. - 15.4.4 Employees must keep, for verification to the Secretary Treasurer's office, a record of their "business" kilometers traveled such that when the total kilometers in any one (1) year exceed 1600 km, then insurance for "business" coverage shall be arranged by the employee with I.C.B.C. pursuant to the provisions of Article 15.4.5. - 15.4.5 Where the Board requires an employee using their own vehicle to travel, and the degree of such travel requires, under ICBC Regulations, the driver to have "Business" coverage, the employee shall be required to purchase "Business" coverage and shall be reimbursed by the Board for the extra cost of "to and from work" coverage based on the following:

-- (a) Third party liability coverage of \$2,000,000, collision coverage with \$200 deductible and \$100 deductible comprehensive; - (b) The rate of insurance premium in Article 15.4.5(a) will assume the four (4) year safe driver discount, except where new residency to B.C. is involved which does not provide the necessary four (4) year record to qualify for the discount: - (c) Verification of business insurance coverage in the minimum amount referred to in Article 15.4.5(a) must be filed with the Secretary Treasurer's office before payment is made; - (d) Payment will be processed in the normal fashion when all these regulations are satisfied and shall be made in one lump sum to the employee.
+Mileage reimbursement is not intended for employees who have posted to more than one (1) site as opposed to positions that encompass more than one (1) site. - 15.4.2 Any employee who is required to use their personal vehicle for official Board business as a consequence of their work assignment is solely responsible for determining and maintaining proper insurance coverage. - 15.4.3 Where the Board requires an employee using their own vehicle to travel, and the degree of such travel requires, under ICBC Regulations, the driver to have "Business" coverage, the employee shall be required to purchase "Business" coverage and shall be reimbursed by the Board for the extra cost of "to and from work" coverage based on the following: - (a) Third party liability coverage of \$2,000,000, collision coverage with \$200 deductible and \$100 deductible comprehensive; - (b) The rate of insurance premium in Article 15.4.3(a) will assume the four (4) year safe driver discount, except where new residency to B.C. is involved which does not provide the necessary four (4) year record to qualify for the discount; - (c) Verification of business insurance coverage in the minimum amount referred to in Article 15.4.3(a) must be filed with the Secretary Treasurer's office before payment is made; - (d) Payment will be processed in the normal fashion when all these regulations are satisfied and shall be made in one lump sum to the employee.